Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 ## General Overview

-The requirements for building Sigil on newer Linux systems Arch Linux, Debian 12, or Ubuntu 23.04, should be able to be installed entirely from your system's software repositories.
+The requirements for building Sigil on newer Linux systems Arch Linux, Debian 12, Ubuntu 23.04 or Alpine 3.20 should be able to be installed entirely from your system's software repositories.

 To build Sigil on newer Linux systems, you need to get/do the following things: